kudobuilder/kudo.dev/content/docs/what-is-kudo.md

 - `deploy` (**required**) as mentioned above this plan deploys the application to the cluster.
 This is also the default plan which is used when a parameter value changes and does not have a _trigger_.
 - `upgrade` plan is used to upgrade an operator to a new version.
 If _upgrade_ is not defined, _deploy_ is used.
 - `cleanup` plan, when exists, is triggered when an operator is removed.
 This gives an operator a chance to have a graceful shutdown and cleanup resources.
-Read more about cleanup plans in our [documentaton](developing-operators/plans.md#cleanup-plans).
+Read more about [cleanup plans](developing-operators/plans.md#cleanup-plans).

 ## Under the Hood